 Applied learning examples

-- Redarc visit – a scheduled visit to a large electronics company near our office base had me thinking beforehand what on earth I would gain from the session.
+A scheduled visit to Redarc, a large electronics company near our office, base had me thinking beforehand what on earth I would gain from the session.
 How wrong could I be!
 Anthony Kittel, the owner of the company, talked about values and planning in a way that resonated with me, running a small not for profit.
 Following the visit, I reached out to Redarc and asked if Anthony would address our Board and staff team in preparation for drafting SVSA’s new strategic plan for 2020.
 He obliged and the whole team benefited from looking at our own planning through a different lens, which I believe broadened everyone’s horizons and generated more ideas than previous planning ever has.
 In return we also held a session via one of our Board members on innovation and invited Redarc staff to attend.
 We have established our first corporate relationship with Redarc, with them offering use of their meeting room for us to host future volunteer training sessions.

-- Training for volunteer managers – I was able to incorporate learning on adaptive leadership into a workshop I delivered to local government volunteer managers.
+I was able to incorporate learning on adaptive leadership into a workshop I delivered to local government volunteer managers.
 One of the main issues facing volunteer managers is leading volunteers through change.
 An insight into adaptive leadership and cascading this learning gave a different viewpoint as to how to deal with this.
 Particularly the insight that people do not fear change, they fear loss.
 Adaptive leadership is about assessing the potential losses the change may bring and working with people to address this.

-- Reconciliation session – this session has led to us planning new exercises to incorporate into cultural training we intend to deliver with future funding, in particular a ‘privilege walk’.
+This session has led to us planning new exercises to incorporate into cultural training we intend to deliver with future funding, in particular a ‘privilege walk’.

-- Shadow work session – this information was cascaded to staff to look at in their own time.
+This information was cascaded to staff to look at in their own time.
 I certainly felt the learning around the awareness of your own personal shadow was fundamental to understanding how to engage successfully with people you generally find it challenging to interact with.

-- Presentation skills session – a session on presentation skills also talked about values statements, learning which was brought back to the organisation and incorporated into our new strategic plan.
+A session on presentation skills also talked about values statements, learning which was brought back to the organisation and incorporated into our new strategic plan.

 The Governor’s Leadership Foundation Program has given me the opportunity to interact with professionals from diverse backgrounds and sectors, giving me differing viewpoints on a range of issues.
 As a fairly new arrival to Adelaide, the presentations and visits have deepened my knowledge of the country and state I now call home, enabling me to understand the business, political and economic systems much better.
 What I have valued most of all, is the spotlight the program has put on my own leadership style and the opportunity to examine this and develop as a leader.
 I have also been able to cascade many of the learnings in my own organisation and out into the sector.